 Capturing Performance Data

-Once the performance profiler is set up, we can begin capturing performance data.
-To do this, simply interact with the web page or application as you normally would.
-This could involve clicking buttons, filling out forms, or performing any other actions that you want to profile.
+We can begin capturing performance data once the performance profiler is set up.
+To do this, interact with the web page or application as usual.
+This could involve clicking buttons, filling out forms, or performing other actions you want to profile.

-As you interact with the page, Chrome will capture performance data and display it in the Performance tab.
+As you interact with the page, Chrome captures performance data and displays it in the Performance tab.
 This data includes information about the overall performance of the page, as well as detailed information about individual resources, such as JavaScript files and images.

 Analyzing Performance Data

-After you have enough performance data, you can start analyzing it to locate any bottlenecks or issues.
+After you have enough performance data, you can analyze it to locate any bottlenecks or issues.
 Do this by following these steps:

-1. Stop recording performance data by clicking on the Stop button in the Performance tab.
+1. Stop recording performance data by clicking the Stop button in the Performance tab.

 3. Drill down into the detailed performance data by clicking on specific resources or events in the timeline.
 This will display more information about the resource or event, including its duration, size, and any errors that may have occurred.